Subject(s): Elementary, Mathematics

 Instruction:

 The teachers assistant will assist students with learning disabilities.
-Abby will need to
+Abby

 use large print to researching his problem.